ovh/terraform-provider-eyaml/README.md

 Terraform provider for manipulating encrypted data using [eyaml](https://github.com/voxpupuli/hiera-eyaml).
 It initially aimed to encrypt data for puppet.

+## Supported encryption methods

+This provider only supports PKCS7 as encryption method.

 ## Requirements

 - [Terraform](https://www.terraform.io/downloads.html) >= 1.0